 19.13.
 On-Call Pay.
-Members who are required by the Chief, or designee, to be on-call in relation to their assignment (for reasons other than a court appearance) shall receive pay at the rate of \$2.00 per hour for the period that they are designated as being on-call.
+Members who are required by the Chief, or designee, to be on-call in relation to their assignment (for reasons other than a court appearance) shall receive \$50.00 pay for the period that they are designated as being on-call not to exceed 24 hours per period.
 Members designated to serve in an on-call status must be available and able to report for duty within a reasonable period after receipt of a telephone call directing them to report, and such members are responsible for ensuring that they can receive a telephone call while in an on-call status.